-The Southern Management Association (SMA) is pleased to recognize Margaret (Peg) Williams, of Texas Tech University, as the 2021 winner of its highest honor, the James G. Hunt SMA Sustained Outstanding Service Award (Hunt SOSA Award).
+The Southern Management Association (SMA) is pleased to recognize Christopher Shook, of Western Kentucky University, as the 202s winner of its highest honor, the James G. Hunt SMA Sustained Outstanding Service Award (Hunt SOSA Award).

-Dr. Williams will be recognized at the Business Meeting and Presidential & Hunt SOSA Award Reception, both to be held on Thursday, November 4, at the 2021 SMA Annual Conference in New Orleans, LA.
-This event will be a fitting celebration of Dr. Williams, who presented her first paper at SMA in 1987.
-That conference was also in New Orleans.
+Dr. Shook will be recognized at the Business Meeting and Presidential & Hunt SOSA Award Reception, both to be held on Thursday, October 20, at the 2022 SMA Annual Conference in Little Rock, AR.

 The Hunt Award recognizes an individual who has consistently helped SMA reach its goals and mission over a period of years.
 The individual recognized must have made important, sustained, and current contributions to SMA, including, but not limited to, elected office (e.g., board member, treasurer, secretary), appointed position (e.g., track chairs, committees) and volunteer service (e.g., paper reviewers, session chairs, and discussants) as well as extraordinary contributions to SMA (e.g., local arrangements, financial contributions).
 The winner of this award must be a current member of SMA.